About Character Community York Region

 To date, Character Community York Region has positively impacted thousands of community members and has provided life-changing opportunities for thousands of children and youth.
 In fact, 90% of residents surveyed feel that it is important to live in a Character Community.

-Character Community York Region is comprised of a Board of Directors, a full time Executive Director and a part-time Administrative Assistant.
+Character Community York Region is comprised of a Board of Directors, a full time Executive Director and a part-time Administrative Coordinator.

-- Vice Chair: Megan Thomas – Executive Director, Clarico Place of York Region
+- Board Chair: Megan Thomas – Executive Director, Clarico Place of York Region

 - Treasurer: John Glicksman – Senior Advisor, John Glicksman Consulting Services